 The group was loaded into the van and driven to a detention site.
 The drive lasted around 40min.
-When they arrived at the detention site, the group was frisked once more.
+When they arrived at the detention site, the group was reportedly frisked once more.
 At the detention site there were also other groups gathered and being searched, including women.
-Both women and men were frisked by male officers.
+The respondent reported that both women and men were frisked by male officers.

 The detention site was described as a building surrounded by a fence and trees with other buildings closeby.